 - Start the GMER online contract

-- The First Monday in October will be a mandatory/required Pre-Travel Orientation.
+- There will be a mandatory/required Pre-Travel Orientation.
 Date and time is TBD.
 More information will be made available in the summer.
-If you are on call or on a service working - please let us know and we will get a letter excusing you for that day.
+If you are on call or on a service working - please let us know and we will get a letter excusing you from your duties for that time.
 All students planning to travel for credit must attend this session.

 - Visit a Travel Clinic for vaccinations and health recommendations